John-Kingham/quality-shares/README.md

 ### Strategy Plane

-The strategy plane is centered around discovering the product owner's and users' goals.
+The strategy plane is centred around discovering the product owner’s and users’ goals.

 #### Product Owner Goals